vxlang/vxlang-page/README.md

 ---
 - `1.0.0.2`
   - Adjust the packing speed.
-  - Fixed a small bug.
+  - Increases the virtualization scope of shell code.
-  - Obfuscation has been rotated.
+    - The above changes continuously.
 - `1.0.0.1`
   - Code-flattening can now be applied to packer shell code as well.
   - Fixed a small bug.